 GRA 2206 Internship for MSc in Leadership and Organisational Psychology

-The internship is an opportunity to work full-time at a company during the studies.
-As a participant in the internship programme, you have been selected to work at a specific company based on both what the company is seeking and your Master specialization.
-The internship will give you valuable insights in real-world challenges in the broad area of human resource management, and should help you in applying your academic learning toward increasing organizational effectiveness and growth .
+BI Internship is an opportunity to work full-time in a company/organization as part of your studies.
+BI Internship provides the opportunity to gain practical experience in your particular field of study.
+It will give you valuable insights in real-world challenges in the broad area of human resource management, and should help you in applying your academic learning toward increasing organizational effectiveness and growth.

 The student shall demonstrate the following competencies after the internship:

 - Knowledge of key practical dilemmas of the everyday work in the company

 - Knowledge of the formal management systems in the company